-This is how it actually went: while absorbing the crisp delights of a dry white wine, a wayward-wave at an approaching insect toppled my glass.
+This is how it actually went: while enjoying the crisp delights of a dry white wine, a wayward-wave at an approaching insect toppled my glass.
 The citrus tones and herbal overtures of my local Savvy Blanc enveloped the lemons, viridians and cyans of my painting.
-A watercolour transformed into winecolour.
+Watercolour transformed to winecolour.

 That’s what I thought as I reached for a cloth.
-Lucky the next thought paused my hand mind-air; instead of wiping it all away to start again, I decided to keep that tree as the embodiment of the place where it grew.
+Luckily the next thought made me pause; instead of wiping it all away to start again, I could keep that tree as an embodiment of the place where it grew.
 A tangible connection.

 **Exhibition button will be live from 1 August for the beginning of the South Australian Living Artists 2022 Festival

 Kendrea Rhodes’ SALA 2022 Exhibition (online) comes to you from an Adelaide Hills kitchen in August.
 This exhibition focuses on alternative methods of studying place and community through art praxis.
 Various images are framed and for sale during the SALA 2022 Festival.
 Digital images are not 100% representative of physical artwork.
 They are distinct artworks in themselves and can be printed for purchase upon request.
 If you are in the Adelaide Hills, and would like to see the paintings in person, please contact KendreArt here

 - The idea of expressing writing in musical terms, such as rhythm, harmony and tone, was inspired by Anna Gibbs’ notion of “writing to a rhythm” in her article, “Fictocriticism, Affect, Mimesis: Engendering Differences.”
 TEXT journal, vol. 9 (1), 2010, pp. 1–10.